dcolli23/spark_analysis/README.md

 # Spark_Analysis

-This repo is meant to house code for the detection and analysis of calcium sparks in cardiomyocytes.
-This code was recently utilized in the paper, "3D dSTORM Imaging Reveals Novel Detail of Ryanodine Receptor Localization in Rat Cardiac Myocytes" by Shen et al.
+This repo is houses code for the detection and analysis of calcium sparks in cardiomyocytes.
+This code was utilized in the paper, "3D dSTORM Imaging Reveals Novel Detail of Ryanodine Receptor Localization in Rat Cardiac Myocytes" by Shen et al.

 ### Dependencies